DavidOppenauer/CCL1/README.md

-# 🎮 **Tiny Blood**
+# 🩸 **Tiny Blood** 🩸

-> **Short Pitch**: A brief and catchy description of your game.
-Highlight the concept, genre, and key features.
->
-> *Example:* "Explore an alien planet in this retro-inspired platformer where gravity is your greatest ally—or enemy!"
+> **Short Pitch**: Tiny Blood is a topdown 2d exploration game.
+Where you have to explore a little cave, fight enemys and collect keys to win the game!

 ---